TimotyEnder/TimotyEnder/README.md

 ## Hi there 👋
-🔭 I’m currently working on P Tactics
+🔭 I’m currently working on P Tactics \n
 ⚡ Fun fact: I sometimes make projects
 <!--
 **TimotyEnder/TimotyEnder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.